 Sacramento, CA 95814

-We invite law students to consider a law clerk position with the Chief Counsel's Office of the California Energy Commission.
-The Commission is an equal opportunity employer and the Chief Counsel's Office strongly supports diversity in our workforce and law clerks.
+We invite law students to consider a law clerk position with the Chief Counsel's Office of the CEC.
+The CEC is an equal opportunity employer and the Chief Counsel's Office strongly supports diversity in our workforce and law clerks.